EU/Schengen passport control – enet.gr

 Future visa-waiver candidates

-The European Union has proposed that the following nations enter visa-free status in the future:
+The European Union has proposed that the following nations enter visa-free status in the future.

 China Saint Lucia

-Dominica Saint Vincent and the Grenadines
+Colombia Saint Vincent and the Grenadines

-Kiribati Solomon Islands
+Grenada Solomon Islands

-Marshall Islands Timor-Leste
+Marshall Islands Tonga

-Nauru Trinidad and Tobago
+Micronesa Trinidad and Tobago

 As of last update, citizens from these countries still need a visa and should apply at the relevant consulate/embassy.
 Citizens should not depend on news sources that report hopes, votes, agreements and approvals, which is the not the same as official real-life implementation.

 Frequently asked questions